greensec/pynsd/README.md

 Usage of RPC Daemon
 -------------------
-To use the rpc daemon you have to change the sample config [pynsd-rpcd.cfg](https://raw.github.com/novutec/pynsd/src/etc/pynsd-rpcd.cfg) to your settings and start server.
+To use the rpc daemon you have to change the sample config /etc/[pynsd-rpcd.cfg](https://raw.github.com/novutec/pynsd/master/src/etc/pynsd-rpcd.cfg) to your settings and start daemon.

 ```bash
 pynsd-rpcd -c /etc/pynsd-rpcd.cfg
 ```

-and control rpc daemon
+Send requests to rpc daemon:

 ```bash
 zerorpc tcp://127.0.0.1:5912 zoneStatus testzone.example.